Fast growing IAG outpaces continental airline rivals

 IAG is also getting an extra boost from economic growth in Britain and Spain, its two domestic markets.

-Already the biggest European airline by market capitalisation, IAG could grow further by buying Aer Lingus.
+Already the biggest European airline by market capitalization, IAG could grow further by buying Aer Lingus.

 But its 1.36 billion euro approach is yet to get the backing from the Irish government, which owns a 25 percent stake.